-“There has been a clear decline in the number of counterfeits due to the coronavirus restrictions.
-Opportunities for consumption were highly restricted precisely in those areas where cash plays a significant role,” said Johannes Beermann, the Bundesbank’s Executive Board member responsible for cash management.
+“There has been a clear decline in the number of counterfeits.
+This was probably because manufacturers and distributors of counterfeits had fewer outlets.
+There were major restrictions precisely in those settings where cash is the predominant mode of payment, such as fairs and Christmas markets,” said Johannes Beermann, the Bundesbank’s Executive Board member responsible for cash management.

 Recognising counterfeit banknotes

-As counterfeit banknotes are not replaced, any banknotes received should be checked using the “feel, look, tilt” method.
+As counterfeit banknotes are not replaced, everyone should check the banknotes they receive for themselves using the “feel, look, tilt” method.
 It is advisable to compare a suspect banknote with one definitely known to be genuine and to always check more than one security feature.